Chart Color Schemes

 An assessment of population growth drivers in Holsworthy - Wattle Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Holsworthy-Wattle Grove's population, as of November 2025, is approximately 21,261, showing an increase of 132 people since the 2021 Census.
-This rise represents a 0.6% growth from the previous population of 21,129.
-The change is inferred from ABS's estimated resident population of 21,270 in June 2024 and an additional 47 validated new addresses since the Census date.
-This results in a density ratio of 288 persons per square kilometer.
-Overseas migration contributed approximately 59.2% of overall population gains during recent periods.
+Holsworthy-Wattle Grove's population, as of November 2025, is approximately 21,261.
+This figure represents an increase of 132 people since the 2021 Census, which recorded a population of 21,129.
+The growth is inferred from ABS' estimated resident population of 21,270 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 288 persons per square kilometer.
+Overseas migration contributed approximately 59.2% to recent population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of Australian statistical areas, with an expected growth of 1,815 persons to 2041, reflecting an 8.6% total increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
+For uncovered areas, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
+Growth rates by age group are used for all areas from 2032 to 2041.
+Future population trends indicate an increase just below the Australian median statistical area average, with the area expected to grow by 1,815 persons to 2041, reflecting an 8.6% total increase over the 17 years.

 Frequently Asked Questions - Population